The 16 Best Nutrition Bars for Every Goal

 Nutrition: 150 calories, 4 g fat (1.5 g saturated fat), 25 mg sodium, 16 g carbs (5 g fiber, 3 g sugar), 15 g protein

 Looking for a mid-afternoon snack?
 Isabel Smith, MS, RD, CDN, registered dietitian and founder of Isabel Smith Nutrition suggests eating a bar with more than five grams of protein.
 "There is a limit, however," she continues.
-"You don't want 25 plus grams of protein because your body can't absorb it and it can cause stomach upset.
+"You don't want 25 or more grams of protein because your body can't absorb it and it can cause stomach upset.
 Also, to get that amount of protein in that amount of space sometimes [requires] very processed protein, which isn't good either."
 This bar serves up a moderate, but steady, hit of 15 grams of whey protein for a light 150 calories.
-Plus, roasted split peas provide resistant starch and fiber to help stabilize blood sugar levels, keeping you energized for the rest of the day—just like these 23 Best Foods for Energy.
+Plus, roasted split peas provide resistant starch and fiber to help stabilize blood sugar levels, keeping you energized for the rest of the day.

 $23.31 for 12-pack ($1.94 each) at Amazon.com